Making Tax Digital

 PaTMa will email you a reminder at the end of each tax quarter.
 All you'll need to do is check your records are complete, review the totals and click a button to send the details to HMRC.

-4. Finalise your self assessment tax return via MTD.
+Complete your self assessment tax return via MTD software.

 This process is similar to an existing self assessment submission - it brings together all of your personal income related information for the year.
 Your existing MTD submitted records will be included automatically and other details will need to be entered manually, as they currently are.